juntao/arenztopia/content/Living.md

 weight: 7
 ---

 Arenztopia is a vibrant country, with a plentiful economy and lots of people.
-In this section of the website you will learn everything you need to know about moving to and living in Arenztopia.
+In this section of the website you will learn everything you need to know about living in Arenztopia.

 ## Housing